RobertOrsin/TIAPortalGames/README.md

 As these games are only one during down-time at work and with no intent of sharing, comments are sparse and may make no sense for everybody.

+Nothing is done to be done pretty (or even complete).
+The target for me was to get better with VBS and find limitation of the WinCC environment.

+Any use of this code is at your own risk.

 If you are stuck and need some advice, feel free to contact me.

+# Requirements
+Siemens TIA Portal V16, with Siemens Step7 Professional and WinCC Advanced.

 # Implementation